Petrophile sessilis

 Petrophile sessilis, known as conesticks, is a species of flowering plant in the family Proteaceae and is endemic to New South Wales.
 It is an erect shrub with rigid, needle-shaped, divided, sharply-pointed leaves, and oval, spike-like heads of silky-hairy, creamy-yellow flowers.

 Description

 Petrophile sessilis is an erect shrub that typically grows to a height of 3 m and has branchlets and leaves that are silky-hairy when young but become glabrous with age.
 The leaves are 30–100 mm long and divided with rigid, sharply-pointed, needle-shaped pinnae usually less than 10 mm long.
 The flowers are arranged on the ends of branchlets and in leaf axils in spike-like, oval heads 20–25 mm long, with broadly egg-shaped involucral bracts at the base.
 The flowers are 10–14 mm long, silky-hairy and creamy-yellow.
-Flowering mainly occurs from May to February and the fruit is a nut, fused with others in a oval head up to 35 mm long.
+Flowering mainly occurs from May to February and the fruit is a nut, fused with others in an oval head up to 35 mm long.
 It can be distinguished from the related Petrophile pulchella by its finely hairy new growth.